 Setting Boundaries with a High Conflict Co-Parent

-Follow the guidelines set out in your plan so that you have something tangible to back up the actions you take.
-This will help to reduce the risk of conflict being created by something you did which your co-parent might say is wrong.
+Follow the guidelines set out in your parenting plan so that you have something tangible to back up the actions you take.
+This will help to reduce the risk of creating conflict by doing something which your co-parent might say is wrong.

 Keep Your Personal Life Personal

 When an intimate relationship ends, emotions are all over the place.
 Even if you wanted it to be over, you're probably still feeling the pain of it being over.
 However, you must set some emotional boundaries to protect yourself from getting hurt or falling back into a bad relationship.

 One way to keep your emotions in check when it comes to your co-parent is to keep your personal life to yourself.
 The only topics that you need to discuss are those having to do with your kids and nothing more.
 If your co-parent begins to ask about for details about your personal life, respectfully decline to talk about it.

 If you have mutual friends with your co-parent, consider not seeing this group of people, at least for a while.
 You may even tell your friends about why you are taking a step back from their social group.